Working with R in Visual Studio

 - Follow the Getting Started guide, as well as the Samples and Getting Help topics.

-Then follow the links to learn more about R-related features as well as the general capabilities of Visual Studio itself.
+Then follow the links below to learn more about R-related features as well as the general capabilities of Visual Studio itself.

 |Feature||Description||General Visual Studio Documentation|